silentbicycle/greatest/README.md

 allocation or depend on anything beyond ANSI C89, and the test scaffolding should build without warnings under `-Wall -pedantic`.

-To use, just include greatest.h in your project.
-Note that there are some compile time options, and additional functionality (parametric testing) is available if compiled with -std=c99.
+To use, just `#include` greatest.h in your project.

+Note that there are some compile time options, and slightly nicer syntax for parametric testing (running tests with arguments) is available if compiled with -std=c99.

 # Basic Usage